tobymao/sqlglot/posts/ast_primer.md

-# A Primer on SQLGlot's Abstract Syntax Tree
+# Primer on SQLGlot's Abstract Syntax Tree

 SQLGlot is a powerful tool for analyzing and transforming SQL, but the learning curve can be intimidating.